mP1/walkingkooka-tree/README.md

-# Design

-All `Node` implementations in this project are immutable, all their apparent mutator methods actually return a different graph with the new graph.

 ## Navigation
 All `Node` include a reference to their parent and children, along with helpers to find previous and following siblings.
 There are a variety of other navigation aides each best suited to different use cases with a brief summary below.
 A familiar